barsoom/devbook/stand_up/README.md

 * what they plan on doing next and
 * what's blocking them.

-* The facilitator chooses how starts
+* The facilitator chooses who starts
 * Everyone has approx. one minute
 * Topics which are up for longer/in-depth discussions are noted and discussed in post-stand-up or in a separate meeting